 The site plan must show north arrow and engineering scale; any significant or natural features such as creeks, wetlands, steep slopes; dimensions and shape of the lot; location and size of existing and proposed buildings and development, including parking and landscape areas, adjacent streets and point of ingress and egress, and adjacent uses.

 Correspondence

 Note that all correspondence regarding the environmental review of your project will be sent to the person listed as Applicant.

 Application Format

-The application will only be accepted if the original form is used (with typewritten answers in the spaces provided) or the application is reproduced in identical form.
+The application will only be accepted if the original form is used.

 Fees